-Through our engagement in stage 1 of this project, a number of key themes emerged to help shape the development of sketch ideas for the future of George Square.
-Our analysis of findings across each of these themes has helped to shape the approach to the material presented in this survey.
+Through our public engagement to date, a number of key themes emerged to help shape the development of proposals for the future of George Square.

 Heritage, monuments and public art